yeganamuradli/COVID-19/csse_covid_19_data/README.md

 * NSW, Australia: NSW Health has suspended its survey of the recovery status of patients with COVID-19 to focus on the recent increase in community transmission on July 31, 2020.
 Therefore, recovery statistics are no longer presented. ([Source](https://www.nsw.gov.au/covid-19/find-facts-about-covid-19), [Issue #3694](https://github.com/CSSEGISandData/COVID-19/issues/3694))
 * Spain: Not updating case or death data on the weekends (and is not currently providing recoveries at any time)
 * Sweden: Not updating case, death, or recovered data Saturday-Monday.
 Updates expected Tuesdays through Fridays.
-* UK: daily death toll paused on July 18. ([GOV.UK](https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public#number-of-cases) and [Reuters](https://www.reuters.com/article/us-health-coronavirus-britain-casualties-idUSKCN24J0GC)).
+* UK: Providing data Monday-Friday (as of Feb 26, 2022).
+Daily death toll paused on July 18. ([GOV.UK](https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public#number-of-cases) and [Reuters](https://www.reuters.com/article/us-health-coronavirus-britain-casualties-idUSKCN24J0GC)).
 Technical difficulties with the national dashboard are resulting in no update for August 11.
 [Source](https://twitter.com/phe_uk/status/1293245784599781376?s=21).
 Corrected on August 12.
 * Wales, UK: Providing data Monday-Saturday.

+## Upcoming Irregular Update Schedules

+United States:
+* Arizona: To change to weekly reporting on March 2, 2022.

 ---